Dog Limping With No Other Symptoms (Here’s Why)

 If your dog starts limping but otherwise seems fine, the first step is to allow rest and limit activity.
 Avoid long walks, running, or jumping, as this can worsen injuries.

 Gently check the paw and leg for any cuts, swelling, or lodged debris.
-If you find a minor scrape, you can clean it with mild antiseptic, but avoid applying human medications.
+If you find a minor scrape, you can clean it with a mild antiseptic, but avoid applying human medications.

 If the limp improves within a day or two with rest, it may have been a mild strain.
 However, persistent or worsening limping always requires veterinary attention.